grantcarthew/start-prototype/docs/cli/start-config-agent.md

 ## Agent Configuration Structure

-Agents are defined in the global config with the following fields:
+Agents are defined in the configuration with the following fields:

 ```toml
 [agents.claude]